curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

 - Transport Type = Streamable HTTP
 - URL: `http://mcp.demo.example`

-Then click the `Connect` button and re-run the authentication flow.
+Then click the `Connect` button and run the authentication flow.